seedstack/website/content/guides/create/reusable-function/tutorial.md

 ---

 {{% callout info %}}
-**Congratulations** you have done your first SEED function !
-Don't hesitate to post questions on [Q&A](../qa) if you have some problems with the tutorial.
-Help will be granted by tutorial alumni.
+**Congratulations** you have built your first SeedStack function add-on!
 {{% /callout %}}